Artimon/jquery-dragon-drop/README.md

 ### How can I use it?

 The jQuery Dragon Drop Plugin should be compatible with most Drag & Drop plugins.
 Simply apply it to the containers of your drag & drop grid.
-Thus when your grid is a <ul> the apply the dragon drop to the <li> tags as shown in the demo file under the /example folder.
+Thus when your grid is a &lt;ul&gt; the apply the dragon drop to the &lt;li&gt; tags as shown in the demo file under the /example folder.

 ### Setup